DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

     # Should return 'minimize' or 'maximize'
 ```

-Some metrics such as Receiver Operating Characteristic (ROC) have additional information which can be plotted.
+Some metrics such as ROC have additional information which can be plotted.
 In order to inform the framework if such information exists and can be plotted, one needs to define it through:

 ```
 def allows_plot(self):